Enterprise Security Breaches: Data Security Experts on How an Enterprise Can Protect Itself From a Big Data Security Breach

 The new Solix Big Data Suite provides an Information Lifecycle Management (ILM) framework to govern enterprise data and analytics applications and Apache Hadoop as a nearline repository to store less frequently accessed data.

 The solution provides an Information Lifecycle Management (ILM) framework to govern enterprise data and analytics applications and Hadoop as a near-line repository to store less frequently accessed data.
 The suite also offers bulk data storage for enterprise analytics applications and archives enterprise applications on a petabyte scale.

 Solix Announces Solix Big Data Suite: First ILM Application Framework for Enterprise Analytics on a Petabyte Scale

-Solix Enterprise Data Lake and Solix Enterprise Archiving Applications Improve Enterprise Analytics, Data Governance and Reduce Costs; Highly Scalable Enterprise Storage Platform for Both Structured and Unstructured Data Is Based on Apache Hadoop
+Solix Data Lake and Solix Enterprise Archiving Applications Improve Enterprise Analytics, Data Governance and Reduce Costs; Highly Scalable Enterprise Storage Platform for Both Structured and Unstructured Data Is Based on Apache Hadoop

 Consequently, Gartner has released a Magic Quadrant for Structured Data Archiving and Application Retirement1 and positioned Solix Technologies, Inc. in the leader’s quadrant based on “completeness of vision” and “ability to execute”.

 Solix Enterprise Data Management Suite Achieves Oracle Validated Integration with Oracle E-Business Suite 12.2